Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Network Causal Trees for Heterogeneous Causal Effects under Clustered Network Interference

 Let $\mathds{P}$ be the space of partitions.
 Given a causal effect $\tau_{(w,g;w',g')}$, we can use recursive splitting to look for the best partition $\Pi \in \mathds{P}$ with respect to a splitting criterion $Q_{(w,g;w',g')}(\Pi)$.
 Formally:

-Given our goal of describing the relationship between the causal effect and the covariate space and detecting subsets that exhibit a high level of heterogeneity, we can define a splitting criterion that maximizes accuracy in the prediction of conditional effects $\tau_{(w,g;w',g')}(\vX_{ik})$ in the whole sample V. This translates into the minimization of expected value of the mean square error (MSE):
+Given our goal of describing the relationship between the causal effect and the covariate space and detecting subsets that exhibit a high level of heterogeneity, we can define a splitting criterion that maximizes accuracy in the prediction of conditional effects $\tau_{(w,g;w',g')}(\vX_{ik})$ in the whole sample V. This translates into the minimization of the expected value of the mean square error (MSE):

 where the expected value is taken over the sampling distribution.
 When this splitting criterion is used to select the partition $\Pi$, we maximize the function in \eqref{eq:splitfun} evaluated in the sample used to build the tree, i.e., the \emph{training set}.
-In this case, in the machine learning literature the objective function is referred to as the \emph{in-sample splitting function} and we denote this by $Q^{in}_{(w,g;w',g')}(\Pi)$.
-As opposed to the EMSE of the observed outcome prediction, the true causal effect $\tau_{w,g;w',g'}(\vx)$ is unknown.
-However, we can use the training data to estimate the EMSE for the in-sample spitting rule.
-Thanks to the unbiasedness of the estimator $\widehat{\tau}_{(w,g;w',g')}(\ell(\vx), \Pi)$ with respect to the population causal effect $E[\tau_{(w,g;w',g')}(\vXik)|\vXik\in \ell(\vx)]$ (Proposition \ref{prop:unbiasenessSP} in Appendix \ref{app:proofs}), following \cite{athey2016recursive} we can estimate the EMSE as follows:
+In this case, in the machine learning literature, the objective function is referred to as the \emph{in-sample splitting function} and we denote this by $Q^{in}_{(w,g;w',g')}(\Pi)$.